-You have the right to complain or file a grievance to express dissatisfaction about anything related to your care at the Counseling Service of Addison County: the quality of services, aspects of interpersonal relationships, concerns with management, safety, or anything else that you are not happy with.
+You may express dissatisfaction about anything related to your care at the Counseling Service of Addison County: the quality of services, aspects of interpersonal relationships, concerns with management, safety, or anything else that you are unhappy with.
 CSAC will provide assistance to you or your representative to complete the complaint or grievance.
 If you have an emergency situation, tell us that your problem is urgent so we can respond quickly.
 Bottom line: please, complain!

 A complaint is a statement that a situation is unsatisfactory or unacceptable.
 Complaints may be spoken or written.
 If you are comfortable doing so, we encourage you to resolve issues directly with the people involved.

 A grievance is more formal.
 It is an official statement of a complaint about something believed to be wrong or unfair.
 Grievances may be spoken or written.
 To file a grievance, you or your representative can proceed with one of these options:

 · CALL the front desk at 802-388-6751.
 Tell the receptionist that you want to file a grievance.

 · WRITE a letter.
 Our mailing address is CSAC, 89 Main Street, Middlebury, VT 05753.

 · TELL your clinician, your support worker, your case manager, the Program Director or the CSAC Grievance and Appeals Coordinator.
 Say that you want to file a grievance.